The David Yager Fund

-Contributions from the Arts Dean's Fund for Excellence support many important programs for the division, helping students in need to stay in school and enhance student educational opportunities and faculty research.
+Contributions from the Arts Dean's Fund for Excellence support many important programs for the division, helping students in need to stay in school and enhancing student educational opportunities and faculty research.
 Your gift is not only an investment in the academic quality of our programs, but also in the enrichment and vitality of the cultural life of our campus and the community.
 Click here to support the Dean's Arts Excellence Fund.

 Gifts to the Art Department support the academic and artistic life of our students.
 They help us reward the special achievements of our young artists and help us maintain equipment, studios, digital labs and exhibition spaces.
 In addition, private support helps us to bring prominent artists and scholars to campus for lectures, demonstrations, and instruction.
 Your donation directly increases the quality of our program and enhances learning.
 Click here to make a donation.

 Digital Arts and New Media (DANM)

 The Digital Arts and New Media (DANM) MFA Program is one of the university's most innovative graduate programs, drawing from over 60 faculty members in a wide range of disciplines to work with a select group of graduate students.
-In this two-year MFA program, students develop highly advanced digital media art works and scholarly reserach supported by applied classes in art and technology combined with courses in the history and critical study of digital media in the arts.
-This formula has proven successful in both attracting excellent students and producing top-notch professional.
+In this two-year MFA program, students develop highly advanced digital media art works and scholarly research supported by applied classes in art and technology combined with courses in the history and critical study of digital media in the arts.
+This formula has proven successful in both attracting excellent students and producing top-notch professionals.
 Support this growing program.